Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Methods

 LJ parameter optimization was carried out in two steps.
 First, $\nicefrac{R_{\text{min}}}{2}$ and $\epsilon$ were optimized for each ion at infinite dilution.
 These parameters are intended to be used with the standard Lorentz-Berthelot \citep{berthelot1898melange,lorentz1881ueber} mixing rules.
 Then, the LJ $\nicefrac{R_{\text{min}}}{2}$ and $\epsilon$ parameters were held fixed for water-ion interactions, while the $A$ and $B$ coefficients for cation-anion pairs were fined-tuned using calculations over a range of finite concentrations.

 In all cases, the calculations were carried out with AmberTools molecular modeling suite \citep{case2023ambertools,luchko2010three-dimensional} with a grid spacing of $\unit[0.025]{\mathring{A}}$ , temperature of $\unit[298.15]{K}$ , dielectric constant of 78.4, the coincident SPC/E (cSPC/E) model\citep{luchko2010three-dimensional}, and residual tolerance of $10^{-8}$.
 Convergence was accelerated with the modified direct inversion of the iterative subspace (MDIIS) method \citep{kovalenko1999solution}, using a maximum of 50 solution vectors.
 The calculations were carried out sequentially with KH, PSE-2 and PSE-3 closures, using the solution from the previous closure as a starting guess to the next one.
-Thus, the new parameters acquired in this work were specifically optimized for cSPC/E water model and PSE-3 closure.
+Thus, the new parameters acquired in this work were specifically optimized for cSPC/E water model, PSE-3 closure and the absolute proton Gibbs energy by Y. Marcus\citep{Marcus91}.
 For infinite dilution calculations, the RISM equations were solved on a grid of 16384 points and the MDIIS step size was set to 0.5.
 For finite concentrations, the number of grid points and MDIIS step size were changed to 32768 and $0.7$, respectively.